-Grace Industries, to date, has been awarded 19 contracts at the Rockaway Boardwalk project spread out over five phases.
-New boardwalk design will include raising it 3 feet higher than the 100-year storm elevation, and meeting the H-20 loading capacity.
+Grace Industries, to date, has been awarded 19 contracts at the Rockaway Boardwalk project, spread out over five phases.
+New boardwalk design will include raising it three feet higher than the 100-year storm elevation, and meeting the H-20 loading capacity.
 H-20 is the bridge design criteria established by the American Association of State Highway Transportation Officials, states the National Precast Concrete Association Foundation.
-It specifies truck axle loading of 32,000 pounds or wheel loading of 16,000 pounds.
+It specifies truck axle loading of 32,000 pounds, or wheel loading of 16,000 pounds.
 Within each phase, the contracts which Grace has been successful include:

-Site work and Cast in Place Concrete – Form and pour all ramps and stairs on the land side from new boardwalk to street level, as well as new sidewalks and concrete curbs.
-In Phase 3 and 5, Grace’s value engineering switched cast in place ramps to precast planks which enabled us to work more efficiently in the winter months helping get the contract back on schedule.
+Site work and cast in place concrete – form and pour all ramps and stairs on the land side from new boardwalk to street level, as well as new sidewalks and concrete curbs.
+In Phase three and five, Grace’s value engineering switched cast in place ramps to precast planks which enabled us to work more efficiently in the winter months helping get the contract back on schedule.
 Site grading and re-establishment of any dunes disturbed during construction is performed.
 Some challenges encountered with this work included exposed aggregate stairs and blue glass ramps.

 RPL decking - furnish and install RPL (recycled plastic lumber) decking on concrete ramp and stair structures to give a traditional wooden boardwalk look, as well as RPL fascia along the outside of ramps and stairs.
 Also included are building wood stairs and ramps on the beach side of the boardwalk.
 New World’s Fair benches and custom seats made from reclaimed wood from the original boardwalk are furnished and installed.

 Signage – furnish and install all new boardwalk and lifeguard signs for all phases.